PA-NIHR-CRN/dte/README.md

 cd dte
 ```

+new comment
+some other changes

-new comment 4.
-Install the required dependencies:
+4. Install the required dependencies:

 ```
 yarn install